Conjugated estrogens (By mouth)

 - Stop using this medicine and check with your doctor immediately if severe headache or sudden loss of vision or any other change in vision occurs while you are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Pelvic exam, breast exam, and mammogram (breast x-ray) may be needed to check for side effects.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Breast changes, lumps, or discharge (in women or men)

 - Chest pain, shortness of breath, or coughing up blood